-Prepared by member Agencies of the Federal Remediation Treatment Technologies Roundtable: U.S. EPA, DOD, DOE, DOI, NASA, TVA, USCG, March 1995
+Prepared by member Agencies of the Federal Remediation Treatment Technologies Roundtable: U.S. EPA, DOD, DOE, DOI, NASA, TVA, and USCG, Washington, DC, March 1995,101 pp. NTIS/PB95/182903

-NTIS/PB95/182903,101 pp.

 This report is a collection of abstracts summarizing 37 case studies of site remediation projects prepared by federal agencies.
 The case studies document the results and lessons learned from early technology applications.
 They help establish benchmark data on cost and performance, which can lead to greater confidence in the selection and use of cleanup technologies.